narenschandran/TinyHLAnet/README.md

 TinyHLAnet: A light-weight 3D structure-aware architecture for rapid and explainable identification of CD8+ T-cell antigens
 ====
-## Quick start guide: Before you run anything.
+## Setting up dependencies

-Please ensure that the `python` executable that will be called has access to the required run-time dependences (Check the `Setting up a Python/Conda environment` subsection for details).
+Please ensure that the `python` executable that will be called has access to the required run-time dependences.
 If you want the quickest way to setup dependencies, then you can use Conda as follows:

 ```
 conda config --add channels conda-forge